Probing BERT's priors with serial reproduction chains: Discussion

 \subsection{Other architectures}

-Serial reproduction methods are particularly useful for probing models that do not directly generate samples from their prior: for auto-regressive models like GPT-2, these samples are obtained more simply by running the model forward.
-While we focused on BERT, this method may be particularly useful for encoder-decoder architectures like BART \cite{lewis2019bart} which more closely resemble the Telephone Game task, requiring full reconstruction of the entire sentence from noisy input rather than reconstruction of a single missing word.
+Serial reproduction methods are particularly useful for probing models that do not directly generate samples from their prior.
+For auto-regressive models like GPT-2, these samples are obtained more directly by running the model forward \cite[and, indeed, ancestral sampling produces text that better balances the precision-recall tradeoff than other algorithms;][]{pillutla2021mauve}.
+While we focused on BERT, this method may be particularly useful for encoder-decoder architectures like BART \cite{lewis2019bart} which more closely resemble the human Telephone Game task, requiring full reconstruction of the entire sentence from noisy input rather than reconstruction of a single missing word.
 Indeed, these architectures may overcome an important limitation of serial reproduction with BERT: because these chains operate over a fixed sequence length, the resulting prior is not over all of language but only over sentences with the given number of WordPiece tokens.
+Finally, while we focused on unconditional generation, the GSN sampler also generalizes straightforwardly to conditional generation, where a subset of sites are fixed and the masked site is chosen from the remaining set.